 For the year ended December 31, 2021, due to the proportion of investment portfolio, the Group disposed the equity investments designated at fair value through other comprehensive income, with a fair value of \$313,827 thousand; upon derecognition, the gains on disposal, accumulated in other equity, amounting to \$162,636 thousand was transferred to retained earnings.

-For the year ended December 31, 2021, due to operating strategy, the Group reclassified equity investments designated at fair value through other comprehensive income into investments accounted for using equity method.
+As of July 2, 2021, due to operating strategy, the Group reclassified equity investments designated at fair value through other comprehensive income into investments accounted for using equity method.
 Please refer to Note 6(g) for related information.